SVG files in TPC

 PET TAC data can be plotted in SVG format in several tools available for data analysis in Turku PET Centre.

-Scalable Vector Graphics files can be viewed or printed with any up-to-date web browser, including Internet Explorer version 9; however, earlier versions of Internet Explorer can open SVG files if a SVG plugin is installed.
+Scalable Vector Graphics files can be viewed or printed with any up-to-date web browser, including Internet Explorer version 9.
+LibreOffice can be used to create and edit SVG.
+Google Drawings can be saved as SVG.
 Also image/graphics editor programs, such as the free Inkscape, can be used to open (and edit) SVG files.

-Alternatively, SVG files can be converted to other graphics formats, for example using online tools, such as Go2Convert.
+Alternatively, SVG files can be converted to other graphics formats, for example using on-line tools, such as Go2Convert, or with Inkscape.
 Software for viewing GIF, JPG, and PNG formats are available in every computer, and these formats can be added to MS Word and PowerPoint documents.

 If more than one or two SVG files need to be converted, it is recommended to use command-line tools.
-If you are using Windows, and have Inkscape installed (not from Microsoft Store), you can use batch file svg2png.bat.
+If you are using Windows, and have Inkscape installed (not the version from from Microsoft Store), you can use batch file svg2png.bat.
+The command for converting a single SVG file into PNG format in high quality is

 In Turku PET Centre you can convert SVG files to PDF or PNG formats with commands

 To further process PNG, JPG or GIF images, install a photo editing software.
 A free command-line utility ImageMagick will be handy for automated processing of lots of graphics files.
-As an example, four PNG images can be joined together with command
+As an example, four PNG images can be joined together into a 2x2 matrix with command

 With ImageMagick you can even make a movie of png (or other format) images, for example: